Best practices for implementing claims successfully.

 }

-When deciding which values belong in the Claims Principal, it is recommend to adopt a 90/10 rule and to only include frequently used claims.
+When you decide which values belong in the claims principal, adopt a 90/10 rule and only include frequently used claims.
 Identity-related values such as user and company IDs are usually always good choices:

-• 10% of API calls: A data value used rarely, perhaps only in a single API endpoint
+• 10% of API calls: A data value used rarely, perhaps only at a single API endpoint.

-At runtime, your API must validate a JWT access token on every request.
+At runtime, your API must first validate a JWT access token on every request.
 Tutorials are available in API Guides to show how to do this in various technologies.
-The JWT payload will contain data that includes the custom claims, and this will be deserialized into the Claims Principal for the current request.
-API developers can then code their authorizations simply and securely.
+The JWT payload contains data that includes custom claims.
+You deserialize this into a claims principal object for the current request.
+You then use the claims principal data in your business logic to apply your authorization rules.

 json